Simplicial intersection homology revisited: Simplicial intersection homology

-Following the idea developed in this Example we show how to decompose the relative filtered complex $(K, \cL(K))$ in terms of a family of relative filtered joins $( \beta * L_\beta, \cL (\beta * L_\beta))$.
-We proceed by induction on the complexity of the filtered complex.
+This decomposition exists in the general case of a full simplicial complex, as we prove in \propref{SimplRel}.
+The proof proceeds by induction on the complexity.
 Firstly, we need the following Lemma.